Guidelines for Authors

 2. TYPES OF CONTRIBUTIONS

-Manuscripts submitted to the Journal of Physics & Astronomy should be Review articles, Research articles, Full Papers, etc...
+Manuscripts submitted to the Journal of Physics and Astronomy should be Review articles, Research articles, Full Papers, etc...

 1.Review: Review introduces the reader to a particular area of an author’s research through a concise overview of a selected topic.
 The content should balance scope with depth, it should be a focused review of 9-10 journal pages.